inet-framework/inet/showcases/visualizer/canvas/transportpathactivity/doc/index.rst

 In INET, transport path activity can be visualized by including a :ned:`TransportRouteVisualizer` module in the simulation.
-Adding an :ned:`IntegratedVisualizer` is also an option because it also contains a :ned:`TransportRouteVisualizer`.
+Adding an :ned:`IntegratedCanvasVisualizer` is also an option because it also contains a :ned:`TransportRouteCanvasVisualizer`.
 Transport path activity visualization is disabled by default, and it can be enabled by setting the visualizer's :par:`displayRoutes` parameter to true.